GoogleCloudPlatform/gcsfuse/README.md

 *   The flag `--egress_bandwidth_limit_bytes_per_second` controls the egress bandwidth from gcsfuse to GCS.

 All rate limiting is approximate, and is performed over a 30-second window.
+Rate limiting is disabled by default.

 ## Other performance issues